digital-asset/daml/docs/source/app-dev/command-deduplication.rst

    - Set the timeout (gRPC deadline) to the expected submission processing time (Command Service) or submission hand-off time (Command Submission Service).

-     The **submission processing time** is time between when the application sends off a submission to the :ref:`Command Service <command-service>` and when it receives (synchronously, unless it times out) the acceptance or rejection.
+     The **submission processing time** is the time between when the application sends off a submission to the :ref:`Command Service <command-service>` and when it receives (synchronously, unless it times out) the acceptance or rejection.
      The **submission hand-off time** is the time between when the application sends off a submission to the :ref:`Command Submission Service <command-submission-service>` and when it obtains a synchronous response for this gRPC call.
      After the RPC timeout, the application considers the submission as lost and enters a retry loop.
      This timeout is typically much shorter than the deduplication duration.